gjreda/gregreda.com/content/2015/web-scraping-finding-the-api.md

 Tags: scraping, python, data, tutorial
 Description: When a page is rendered client-side, scraping can be difficult.
 Here’s how to find the API used so you’re able to get the data needed.

+**Update**: Sorry folks, it looks like the NBA doesn't make shot log data accessible anymore.
+The same principles of this post still apply, but the particularly example used is no longer functional.
+I do not intend to rewrite or update this post.

 Previously, I explained [how to scrape a page](http://www.gregreda.com/2013/03/03/web-scraping-101-with-python/) where the data is rendered *server-side*.
 However, the increasing popularity of Javascript frameworks such as [AngularJS](https://angularjs.org) coupled with [RESTful APIs](http://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) means that fewer sites are generated server-side and are instead being rendered *client-side*.

 In this post, I’ll give a brief overview of the differences between the two and show how to find the underlying API, allowing you to get the data you’re looking for.